Neagley: Development

 The series received a series order from Amazon Prime Video in October 2024.

-Nick Santora and Nicholas Wootton developed, are executive producers, and co-showrunners of the series, which is produced by Amazon MGM Studios and Skydance Television, along with CBS Studios.
-The series is also executive-produced by Lee Child, Don Granger, and Lisa Kussner with David Ellison, Dana Goldberg, Matt Thunell, Carolyn Harris, Kenny Madrid, and Niko Fernandez.
+Nick Santora and Nicholas Wootton developed, executive produced, and are co-showrunners of the series, which was produced by Amazon MGM Studios and Skydance Television, along with CBS Studios.
+The series is also executive-produced by Adam Higgs, Sam Hill, Lisa Kussner, Paula Wagner, Lee Child, Don Granger, David Ellison, Dana Goldberg, and Matt Thunell.

 By August 2025, Paramount Television Studios had taken over production of the series following the merger of Skydance Television's parent company Skydance Media with CBS Studios' parent Paramount Global into Paramount Skydance.

 Writing

-Sten was excited to delve into Neagley's life since she couldn't do so in Reacher: "Neagley has a lot going on in her life.
+The series' writing team is composed of Nick Santora & Nicholas Wootton, Adam Higgs, Kyle Long, and Lacey Herbert.
+Neagley explores the title character's life in greater detail than in Reacher.
+Sten said: "Neagley has a lot going on in her life.
 She has a history, and she has a life lived.
-She has some quite severe personal issues of her own that she's grappling with…I'm just thrilled to get going and sink my teeth in".
+She has some quite severe personal issues of her own that she's grappling with… I'm just thrilled to get going and sink my teeth in".

 Casting

 Sten reprises her role of Frances Neagley from Reacher with Alan Ritchson appearing as Jack Reacher in a guest starring role.
-In February 2025, Greyston Holt, Jasper Jones, Adeline Rudolph, Matthew Del Negro and Damon Herriman were cast as series regulars.
+In February 2025, Greyston Holt, Adeline Rudolph, Jasper Jones, Matthew Del Negro and Damon Herriman were cast as series regulars.

 Filming

-Principal photography began in Toronto on February 18, 2025, and wrapped on June 7, 2025.
+Principal photography began in Toronto, Ontario, Canada, on February 18, 2025, and wrapped on June 7, 2025.

 Release

-Neagley is expected to be released in 2026.
+All eight episodes of Neagley were released on September 16, 2026.

+Reception

+The review aggregator website Rotten Tomatoes reported an 94% approval rating, based on 31 critic reviews, with an average rating of 7.2/10.
+Metacritic, which uses a weighted average, assigned a score of 67 out of 100 based on 15 critics, indicating "generally favorable reviews".